A stable deep adversarial learning approach for geological facies generation: Conclusion

 \section{Conclusion}

 In this paper, we presented a deep generative model, as well as a method to condition it to observations.
-Multiple elements of recent literature are incorporated in our non-conditional architecture, in order to make it robust enough to capture the characteristics of datasets generated with the Flumy software.
-We discussed both theoretical and empirical results that support the applicability of our proposed approach for simulating conditional meandering channels.
-Our experimental results indicate that this approach is successful, in two and three dimensions, as an alternative to Flumy to generate geological facies configurations.
+Multiple elements of the recent literature are incorporated in our non-conditional architecture, in order to make it robust enough to capture the characteristics of datasets generated with the Flumy Model.
+We discussed both theoretical and empirical results that support the applicability of our proposed approach for simulating conditional meandering channelized reservoirs.
+Our experimental results indicate that this approach is successful, in 2D and 3D, as an alternative to Flumy to generate conditional geological facies configurations.
+However, it should be noted that we limited most of our experiments to a specific scenario with a high Net to Gross having 4 facies, and further experimentation needs to be done to establish the applicability of the conditioning method to more complex Flumy scenarios.

-Results of the present study suggest that the method is applicable to subsurface facies characterization.
+The results of the present study suggest that the method is applicable to subsurface facies characterization.
 The non-conditional design choices in architecture seem to mitigate the usual GAN flaws described in the literature.
 This makes the method applicable to different datasets.
-In the conditional simulations method, a poor minimum where inconsistencies with the constraints appear can occur after training, particularly in three-dimensional.
-As this is a statistical method, we cannot always guarantee that the constraints will be fulfilled in all simulations.
-However, we also believe that this happens because, by construction, the conditional method relies on the assumption that our prior generator model, is able to generate any simulation.
-Therefore, the method's performance could be improved by using a prior model with more expressivity.
+The conditional simulations method may lead to a poor solution with inconsistencies with the constraints, especially in 3D.
+Because this is a statistical method, we cannot always guarantee that the constraints will be fulfilled in all simulations.
+However, we also believe that this happens because, by construction, the conditional method relies on the assumption that our prior generator model is able to generate any simulation.
+Therefore, the method's performance could be improved by using a prior model with more expressive power.

-Our variational conditioning scheme for conditioning is flexible enough that future research could focus on conditioning on seismic imagery or history matching.
-Seismic imagery seems the most natural continuation when we consider the similarity between seismic proportion maps and low resolution image seen in Section \ref{sec:conditioningalgo}.
+This variational conditioning scheme is adaptable such that future research could focus on conditioning to seismic imagery or history matching.
+Seismic imagery seems the most natural continuation when considering the similarity between seismic proportion maps and low resolution realisations.
+However, to improve the method, the inference model should be capable of taking advantage of the expressive power and speed of neural networks while being able to have the variability of mixtures.

 Applications for the proposed method include resource prospecting and meteorological simulations.
 Some applications may require to test the constraints against a range of simulations generated with various parameters.
 This motivated us to successfully investigate the use of a conditional GAN.